Ties with the F1 legend seem to have inflated the price. Maybe

 Audi bangs on about the Q5 being a ‘sporty’ SUV, which it isn’t really - it’s just a bit stiff.
 It rides well on the smaller wheel sizes, but drop a set of dubs on the thing (they look the best) and the ride quality deteriorates dramatically.
 Still, the engines are all rather lovely, there’s plenty of space and you could use a Q5 everyday and still have a cheeky grin left over.

 Most people go for the 2.0-TDI with 143 or 177bhp.
 And you can see why - it just works, smooth, surprisingly revvy, quiet enough.
 If you want quicker, then you can go for the SQ5, which uses Audi’s corking BiTurbo V6 diesel.

 On the inside

 Not as humongously crap to park in a multi-story carpark as the Q7, the Q5 is actually very, very useful.
 Plenty of room for four, enough for five, 540-litre boot with the seats up, 1560-litres with them folded.
 We hate to say this, but you really can stow plenty of stuff and still get there if you like more ‘active’ sports…

-The little diesel will return mid 40s mpg, the bigger V6 diesel late thirties and the 2.0-litre petrol low thirties.
+The 144bhp diesel does nearly 50mpg and the 188 only a fraction less.
+The bigger V6 diesel in the SQ5 Plus does 42.8mpg and the 2.0-litre petrol mid-thirties.
 Insurance is relatively high too.